rgomez-AI/cellorientation/README.md

 * NominalMagnification="40"
 * Voxel Size: 0.2841x0.2841x0.3462 um

 Note: Images series were acquired along one leading edge of the wound and then along the second edge.
-The leading edge has to be centered in the image field of view and cell migration oriented top to bottom.
+The leading edge has to be centered and cell migration oriented top to bottom in the image field of view

 ## Installation